 Knowing what's expected of you and your dog can make the trip go more smoothly.

-Do Service Dogs Fly for Free on AA?
+Do service dogs fly for free on AA?

-Does AA Allow ESA Dogs?
+Does AA allow ESA dogs?

 AA considers emotional support animals to be pets rather than service animals.
 As such, you must follow the airline's pet policies if you want to bring your ESA with you.

-Can AA Deny My ESA?
+Can AA deny my ESA?

 Because emotional support animals are considered pets under the current policy, AA can deny your ESA transportation if they do not meet the pet requirements.

 Which airlines are still allowing ESA dogs?